LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/new-studio.rst.txt

 Some intro text here...

 #.
-With a partner, start by making a list of behaviors that both CDs and DVDs
+With a partner, make a list of behaviors that both CDs and DVDs share (e.g.
-   share (e.g. they spin).
+   they spin).
+Feel free to do some quick research online if needed.
 #.
 Next, sort the behaviors according to whether or not they depend on
    any type of instance variable.
 #.
 If ALL of the behaviors you listed depend on instance data, then return to